PeterSewell/nonrotating_necklace/README.md

  and a receiving Arduino), and uses gnuplot to draw various graphs dynamically.
 It can also record and replay data streams.

+### Libraries

+The main Arduino libraries used are [MPU6050](https://github.com/sparkfun/MPU-9150_Breakout) for the MPU9150, Adafruit_NeoPixel-master, [RF24](http://maniacbug.github.com/RF24), and I2Cdev.
+The first included Madgewick and Mahoney orientation estimation code, but they seemed to work less well (for this constrained application) than the scheme above.

 ## The hardware